by Jess Fick

 My personal belief is that dogs go to heaven.
 God created all life.
 When his creatures have served their time on earth, they will return to God's spiritual realm.
 They won't need to hunt - they will be content to be with their heavenly Master.

 I believe dogs will go to heaven automatically - they will have no say in the matter.
 The only creature that has a say in it, is man.
 Man has been given freedom of choice.
-People who choose to get to know their Heavenly Father by reading the Bible daily, praying and spending time with other believers, will find that "narrow gate" which the Bible talks of, and will enter their Father's house.
+People who choose to get to know their Heavenly Father by reading the Bible daily (It's available on mobile phones - YouVersion), praying and spending time with other believers, will find that "narrow gate" which the Bible talks of, and will enter their Father's house.

 Those people who shut God out of their lives, will still meet God when they die, but He will say to them, "Get lost!
 I never knew you!
 Your dog can come in, but you can't."